sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-826	Most Profit Assigning Work    		38.8%	Medium
+given n jobs with difficulty[i] and profit[i]. given a list of workers with worker[i] is the worker's max difficulty level. each worker at most has one job. but one job can be completed multiple times. return the max profit. greedy approach: assign the most profitable task to people who can do it.
+- same difficulty task only need keep the max profit one. possible to have less difficulty but more profitable task.
+- sort the worker
+- we can get leftmax and do binary search (pair upper_bound will not only compare the first but also the second, so may not get what you expect so use two different array)
+->>

 <<-857	Minimum Cost to Hire K Workers    		50.0%	Hard
 N worker given with quality[i] and min wage requirement wage[i]. we want to hire k workers for the min amount of money.